skyvers/skyve-dev-guide/_pages/appendix.md

 #### Recommended requirements
 We recommend the following:
 - 4GB RAM for Linux and 8GB RAM for Windows
-- Java JDK 8u211 (this is the JDK for Java 8)
+- Java JDK 11 (this is the JDK for Java 11)
 - Wildfly 16
 - Disk space requirements depend on the nature of the application especially if the database and content repository are located on the same drive, however, for most common applications, 50GB drive space will probably be sufficient.

 ### Installation of prerequisites
 To run a Skyve application, the server requires:

-Java 8 (also called 1.8) - while the JRE is sufficient, the JDK is recommended.
+Java 11 - while the JRE is sufficient, the JDK is recommended.
- - Download the Java JDK 8u211 from https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+ - Download the Java JDK 11 from https://www.oracle.com/technetwork/java/javase/downloads
- - These instructions may assist for linux - https://docs.oracle.com/javase/8/docs/technotes/guides/install/linux_jdk.html#BJFGGEFG (though note that this mentions an slightly older version of Java)

-Wildfly 16
+Wildfly 16+
  - Download from http://wildfly.org/downloads/
  - This link may assist - https://linuxtechlab.com/wildfly-10-10-1-0-installation/